Kerala Syllabus Class 10 Biology Model Question Paper Set 4

 Instructions:

-- This time is to be used for reading and understanding the questions.
+2. This time can be used for reading the questions and planning the answers

-- Answer the questions according to the score and time.
+4. While writing the answers, consider the score and time.

 Question 1.